 Overview of Sperandeo’s Trading Style

 Victor Sperandeo’s trading style is a collision of structural technical analysis and macroeconomic fundamental insights.
 He doesn’t just buy a breakout; he buys a breakout that aligns with the prevailing rate environment.
 He focuses intensely on market cycles and trend dynamics.
 For me, the beauty of his approach is that it is entirely data-driven.
-He strips the ego out of the trade and relies purely on the math of the execution.
+He tries to strip the ego out of the trade and lean on the math of the execution.

 Combining Technical Analysis with Economic and Market Fundamentals

 Here is my contrarian take: Everyone wants to draw lines on a chart, but pure charting is a trap if you ignore macro liquidity.
-If the Federal Reserve is aggressively draining liquidity, your bullish technical breakouts are statistically doomed.
+If the Federal Reserve is aggressively draining liquidity, a bullish technical breakout deserves more skepticism because the liquidity backdrop is working against it.
 Sperandeo integrates economic and market fundamentals to filter his technical setups.
 This dual mandate requires patience.
 It means sitting in cash while you wait for the technicals to confirm what the macroeconomic data is suggesting.

 Key Elements of His Combined Approach: